oracle/oraclesolaris-contrib/StatsStore/Sharing_Sheets/add_shared_sheet.md

 Once the above service has been restarted successfully, you can login to the we interface to view the sheet on your personal dashboard.

-Find a sample sheet [here](https://alm.oraclecorp.com/sandbox/#projects/oraclesolaris-contrib/scm/solarisdiscover.git/blob/StatsStore/Sharing%20sheets/solaris-contrib.json?revision=master).
+Find a sample sheet [here](/StatsStore/Sharing_Sheets/sample-sheet.json).

+For a more in detailed sheet covering major statistics from the StatsStore, [click here](/StatsStore/Sharing_Sheets/solaris-contrib.json).